-This weekend's lineup of fall festivals means a full weekend of eating, drinking, shopping, and entertainment and showcases all the reasons why Cumberland Valley is a wonderful place to live, work, play... and visit.
-Choose one or two of your favorites or, if you're feeling ambitious, hit all three stops.
+This weekend's lineup of fall festivals means a full weekend of eating, drinking, shopping, entertainment, and history.
+Choose one or two of your favorites or hit all three events if you're feeling ambitious.

 Destination Carlisle's Halloweekend is a family-friendly weekend of fun.
-Stroll the pumpkin-lined streets and take in the decorated storefronts.
-Activities include daytime trick-or-treating, friendly town ghost appearances, photo-op opportunities, games, entertainment and more.
-Event Hours: Friday 5-8 pm; Saturday 11 am-5 pm; Sunday 11 am-4 pm Event Cost: Free Events Happening Nearby: Harvest Brewfest, Fall Harvest Kick-Off Weekend Photo Credit: Jennifer Oswald Photography
+Stroll the pumpkin-lined streets and enjoy daytime trick-or-treating (Saturday), friendly town ghost appearances, spooky photo-op opportunities, games, entertainment, and more.
+Event Hours: Friday 5pm-8 pm; Saturday 11 am-8pm; Sunday 11 am-4 pm Event Cost: Free Events Happening Nearby: Mystical Market 2022 Photo Credit: Jennifer Oswald Photography

 The fun continues Saturday night.
-Sing along to your favorite 80's hits with Foreigners Journey at the art-deco Carlisle Theatre (tickets required).
-Or, explore downtown Carlisle on a 1.5-hr West Side Ghost Tour (tickets required).
-If you brought the kids, race go-karts, play mini-golf, compete at laser tag and enjoy arcade games at the Carlisle Sports Emporium.
+Explore downtown Carlisle on a 1.5-hr West Side Ghost Tour (tickets required).
+Or, if you brought the kids, race go-karts, play mini-golf, compete in laser tag, and enjoy arcade games at the Carlisle Sports Emporium.

 It's time for Sunday Funday!
 Whether you decide to explore a farm with the kids, unwind on a hiking trail or take a scenic, leisurely drive to take in the fall foliage, the suggestions below will make the experience easy.